FrankLef/cookiecutter-pkg/README.md

 > **Important note on the package name, again!**: Only use lowercase names.
 For some reason `poetry` dows not recognise `todoPkg` when updating!
 It only works with `todopkg`.
-Something is weird here but I can't find what it is or if this actually a normal behavior from `poetry`.
+Something is weird here but I can't find what it is or if this is a normal constraint with `poetry`.

 Change to the parent location where you want the project to be created.
 For example if your project is called `todopkg` in the `parent` folder,